Winrock in Conway County, Arkansas — The American South (West South Central)

 The Old Mill Dionicio Rodriguez's Old Mill, located at the T. R. Pugh Memorial Park in North Little Rock, Arkansas, appeared in the opening scenes of the 1939 movie "Gone with the Wind."

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Hispanic Americans • Parks & Recreational Areas.
+A significant historical year for this entry is 1939.

 Location.
 35° 7.589′ N, 92° 55.495′ W. Marker is in Winrock, Arkansas, in Conway County.
-Marker is on Petit Jean Mountain Road, on the left when traveling west.
+It is on Petit Jean Mountain Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Morrilton AR 72110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The CCC at Petit Jean State Park (about 400 feet away, measured in a direct line); Civilian Conservation Corps and the Building of Arkansas's First State Park (about 400 feet away); What was the Civilian Conservation Corps? (about 400 feet away); Davies Bridge: Symbol of a Legacy (about 600 feet away); A Vision for the Future (approx. 0.4 miles away); The Old Pioneer Cabin (approx. half a mile away); Two Dominant Fossils of the Area (approx. 0.7 miles away); Geology of Cedar Creek Falls Overlook (approx. 0.7 miles away).
+At least 8 other markers are within walking distance of this marker: The CCC at Petit Jean State Park (about 400 feet away, measured in a direct line); Civilian Conservation Corps and the Building of Arkansas's First State Park (about 400 feet away); What was the Civilian Conservation Corps? (about 400 feet away); Davies Bridge: Symbol of a Legacy (about 600 feet away); A Vision for the Future (approx. 0.4 miles away); The Old Pioneer Cabin (approx. half a mile away); Two Dominant Fossils of the Area (approx. 0.7 miles away); Geology of Cedar Creek Falls Overlook (approx. 0.7 miles away).
 Touch for a list and map of all markers in Winrock.

 More about this marker.
 The marker is located in Petit Jean State Park.

 Credits.
-This page was last revised on October 16, 2023.
+This page was last revised on June 7, 2024.
 It was originally submitted on September 29, 2023, by Darren Jefferson Clay of Duluth, Georgia.
-This page has been viewed 77 times since then and 16 times this year.
+This page has been viewed 533 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on October 3, 2023, by Darren Jefferson Clay of Duluth, Georgia. • Andrew Ruppenstein was the editor who published this page.